PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 # 3)  In-Class discussion
 At 16:00, there's an online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 That's it for today!
-Tomorrow we're going to discuss our mock assessment with our classmates and learn how we can analyse different relationships between variables.
+Tomorrow we're going to discuss our mock assessment with our classmates and learn how to analyse different relationships between variables.

 ## Questions or issues?
-In case you have any questions please first ask your peers or send us a message on teams instead!
+In case you have any questions, please first ask your peers or send us a message on teams instead!

 ## Resources
 - [Swirl](https://swirlstats.com/help.html)